jwsebright/my-portfolio/README.md

-# my-portfolio
+# Joseph Sebright's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.

+## Technologies USed

+Git and Github
+SSH